 How should I take buprenorphine and naloxone?

 Follow all directions on your prescription label.
-Buprenorphine and naloxone can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
-Never take buprenorphine and naloxone in larger amounts, or for longer than prescribed.
-Tell your doctor if the medicine seems to stop working as well in relieving your pain.
+This medicine can slow or stop your breathing.
+Never use buprenorphine and naloxone in larger amounts, or for longer than prescribed.

-Before taking this medicine, drink a glass of water to moisten your mouth.
+Use dry hands when handling the tablet or film.
+Drink a glass of water to moisten your mouth.
 Place the sublingual tablet or sublingual film under the tongue and allow it to dissolve.
-Do not chew the tablet or film, and do not swallow it whole.
+Place the buccal film in your mouth against the inside of your cheek and allow it to dissolve.
+Do not chew or cut a tablet or film, and do not swallow it whole.

 If you switch between medicines containing buprenorphine, you may not use the same dose for each one.
 Follow all directions carefully.